Tulip-Dev/tulip/doc/user/algorithm.rst

 * **Hierarchical**

   Those algorithms are specific for tree and hierarchical representations.
-You will find algorithms allowing to compute the depth, the induced number of nodes or leaves, the dag level...
+You have algorithms allowing to compute for instancce the depth, the induced number of nodes or leaves, the dag level

 * **Misc**